MmedaraU/study-notes/javascript.md

 Local variables are defined in a function and can only be accessed from the function in which they are defined.

 # Data Types
+Primitive data types are not objects and have no methods.

+Primitive data types in JS include `strings, booleans, numbers, symbols, undefined and null`.

 * *null* is used when you want to declare a variable and intentionally express the absence of a value.
 It is case-sensitive.
 * *number* Involves numbers
 * *string* involves letters